This site requires JavaScript, please enable it in your browser!

 By MuellerO, with 1 reply.

-Replied to by danpost, over 7 years ago:
+Replied to by danpost, almost 8 years ago:

 I would, first off, think that line 4 would show an error and the project would therefore not compile.
 Also, line 15 looks like it may produce some errors during specific circumstances.
 It also looks like a single sheep could produce an abundance of new sheep when eating grass.
 Insufficient code was given to determine why you are getting your current behavior.
 Please show the code for the entire Sheep class.